Ardorax/Ardorax/README.md

 ### Hi there 👋

 ## ME
 Hello, my name is **Valentin**.
 I live in Villeurbanne in France.
 It is a city right next to Lyon.
-I like video game :video_game:, bike :bike:, and music :headphones:.
+I like video game :video_game:, bike :bike:, and music :headphones:.<br />
+#### If you are looking for a developer, you can check this page and my [Linkedin](https://www.linkedin.com/in/valentin-dury/).

 ## HISTORY
 I started coding at the end of 2014 with [Scratch](https://scratch.mit.edu/).
 I discovered this amazing tool when I was reading an old magazine ([Science et Vie Junior](https://science-et-vie-junior.fr/)) in my school.
 Then I discovered [**Batch**](https://fr.wikipedia.org/wiki/.bat) and [**Visual Basic Script**](https://fr.wikipedia.org/wiki/VBScript) with YouTube tutorial.
 I made a few programs, and it was amazing because I just wrote text in the basic Windows notepad, registered at .vbs or .bat, corrected some bugs and it was working in all Windows PC.
 I even made a program for a math assignment.